Kartik-125/Portfolio/README.md

-# 🌐 Personal Portfolio - Kartikay Saini
+# 🌐 Personal Portfolio Website - Kartikay Saini

 A modern and responsive **portfolio website** built with **Next.js 15, React 18, and TypeScript**.
 This portfolio showcases my **skills, projects, certifications, and professional journey** with a focus on **performance, accessibility, and clean design**.